Schedule

 Love of color, pattern, texture and a sense of humor infuses my artwork.
 I have displayed and marketed my art work in exhibitions and shows for several years.
 I am motivated by repurposing nontraditional materials into fresh and unexpected fabrications.

-As a librarian, I enjoy incorporating bits and pieces from books and magazines into mixed media collages.
+As a retired librarian, I enjoy incorporating bits and pieces from books and magazines into mixed media collages.
 Researching mandalas online one day led me to “Zendalas” created from “Zentangle®.”
 I was seriously intrigued and began looking around at Zendalas and tangled patterns.
 Zentangle is a meditative and soothing approach to drawing patterns on a variety of surfaces, starting simply with pen and paper.
 The emphasis on patterns truly feeds off of my previous textile design experience.
 Consequently, I like to include drawn and painted patterns within my collage pieces.